ajbar7/allan-toolkit-test/docs/nationalmap-csv-geo-au.md

 Publishing data using this specification will allow tabular data to be displayed as a layer on the NationalMap.

-More infromation about csv-geo-au, including supported regions, [is available here](https://github.com/TerriaJS/nationalmap/wiki/csv-geo-au).
+More information about csv-geo-au, including supported regions, [is available here](https://github.com/TerriaJS/nationalmap/wiki/csv-geo-au).

 ## csv-geo-au and data.gov.au